tushar-stat-2910/Tushar_CPP_Codes/README.md

 operators ‘+’, ‘*’, ‘=’ to carry out addition, multiplication & comparison of two matrices.

 Q8) Bank Program to Account credit, debit and showing bank balance.

+#In CPP-Code-1 following tasks are done:

+Q1) Write a program to implement Linked list.

+Q2) Write a program to accept and store names of students in singly linked list.

+Q3)Write a program that reads and store the gender(M,F), age, and salary of employee using linked list.

+Q4) Write a program to implement Stack as an array.

+Q5) Write a program to implement Queue as an array.

+Q6) Write a program to implement circular queue as an array.

+Q7)Write a program to implement Stack as a linked list.

+Q8) Write a program to implement Queue as a linked list.